 The first roundtable presenter at Interop New York was Cisco.
 Their Enterprise group always brings interesting technology to the table.
 This time, the one that caught my eye was the Connected Mobile Experience (CMX).
 CMX is a wireless mobility technology that allows a company to do some advanced marketing wizardry.

 I have to be honest here.
-This kind of technology gives me the bit of the creeps.
+This kind of technology gives me a bit of the creep.
 I understand that user tracking is the hot new thing in retail.
 Stores want to know where you went, how long you stayed there, and whether or not you saw an advertisement or a featured item.
 They want to know your habits so as to better sell to you.
-The accumulation of that data over time allows for some patterns to emerge that can drive a retail operation’s decision making process.
+The accumulation of that data over time allows for some patterns to emerge that can drive a retail operation’s decision-making process.